 6 key features for your peer-to-peer payment app

 ‘What to include?’ is also a big part of the question ‘How to make P2P payment app?’.
 Apart from obvious transaction functionality and a payment gateway to secure the data, you also need a couple of other elements to make the execution perfect.
 We created a list of 6 crucial functions that peer-to-peer payment apps need to be robust and solid.
 Keep it close during the development stage!

 This is the first thing a customer deals with when downloading an app.
 Our general advice for a P2P payment app is not to make it too long and thorough – just ask about basic information, like name, phone number, and email, while a bank account can be added later before the first transaction is made.

 When it comes to finances, users need to know that their personal information and payment data are secured.
 First of all, the app needs security functionality to sign on.
 Usually, services use 4 or 6-digit PINs or TouchID/FaceID technologies.
 Secondly, when money is transferred some services ask for an extra code to confirm the payment.
 Finally, when you build a P2P payment app, we recommend implementing two-factor authentication when registered users log in, using a code sent to a phone number, email, or automatically generated from an app.

 This feature significantly facilitates the process – customers just look for a recipient in contacts and send money using a phone number only.
 That’s it, no extra information, no pain.
 Must-have for a P2P payment app.

-Notifications keep users updated about their current balance after transactions and completed payments.
+Notifications keep users updated about their current balance after a peer money transfer or completed payments.
 Let a user decide how he or she wants to receive the information, it could be a push, in-app notifications, texts, or an email.